 Practising privately today means living out of one’s own job day after day and this implies great responsibilities towards clients and family.

 Thanks to my job I have the possibility to work with extraordinary people that continually enrich my wealth of experience.
-Among these, I would like to mention the BNI group of Capitolo Alta Brianza, of which I have been a partner for two years and I was also their first president.

 Today I can be proud of a small personal portfolio of plans that reflects my way of working very well: “In every work, big or small, millionaire or very cheap, what really matters is that the final result must fully satisfy the client’s requirements”.